A Manifesto Against Male Isolation

 *** Download the full Manifesto Against Male Loneliness here ***

 My next post will include some action items to help you build a group of better friends.
-I’ll follow it with a 12-week guided journey into real male friendship, and a covenant to strengthen the commitment of men who desire to help each other become better men.
+I’ll follow with a 12-week guided journey into real male friendship, and a covenant that will strengthen the commitment to help each other become better men.
 Better Friends.
 Great men.

 To learn more, pick up a copy of my book, Get Out of Your Man Cave: The Crisis of Male Friendship, and read it together with a group of men.
 It has questions for personal reflection and small group study.